LibertasIoT/libertas-rpi-img/README.md

 **Also, ensure the Hub's ethernet port is plugged into the local network.**

+### Blinking power LED

+Once Libertas is running, the Raspberry Pi power LED will **blink the Morse code of "OK"** (a sequence of on for 100ms or 300ms followed by 100ms off) and a short burst of five on and off at a 50ms interval.

+**If you see the power LED blinking, the Libertas process is running.**

 ## Smartphone App

 The iOS App is always 10% behind, and it has not been released yet.